Studio24-sys/classifieds-api/README.md

 ## Project Break Down

-**Breaking down the development of the classified marketplace app RESTful API into stages can help manage complexity and ensure a systematic approach to building out features.**
+**Breaking down the development of the classified marketplace RESTful API into stages can help manage complexity and ensure a systematic approach to building out features.**

 The project is broken down into the following stages: